-The Australian Food Sovereignty Alliance will be holding its Annual General Meeting on 16 October, during the Food Sovereignty Convergence in Canberra from 14-16 October 2018.
-Tickets are still available for purchase online through the Facebook page.
+The Australian Food Sovereignty Alliance will be holding its Annual General Meeting during the Food Sovereignty Convergence in Canberra on 23 and 24 October 2017.

 Please note that nominations for positions to the new National Committee must be endorsed by two members of AFSA.
 Please contact email@example.com if you do not already know two AFSA members to endorse your nomination.

-Details of the individuals who have nominated for the new Committee will be made available on the website prior to AGM.
+Details of the individuals who have nominated for the new Committee will shortly be made available on the website.

 Office Bearer Position Descriptions

 Charged with providing leadership and direction to the Committee, the President is responsible for ensuring that the Committee fulfils its responsibilities for the governance and success of the organisation.
 S/he also works to optimise the relationship between the Committee, any paid employees, volunteers and other members, and to achieve the organisation’s agreed goals.
 The President is generally the spokesperson for the organisation and should work to maintain key relationships within and outside of the organisation.